vstinner/vstinner.github.io/draft/hybrid_graphics.rst

 :slug: bugs-hybrid-graphics-linux
 :authors: Victor Stinner

-Hybrid graphics is a complex hardware and software solution to increase the laptop battery autonomy: a fast GPU is turned on an off automatically on demand, whereas a slow GPU is used by default.
-If it is designed and implemented carefully, the user should not notice that the laptop has two graphical devices.
+`Hybrid Graphics <https://wiki.archlinux.org/index.php/Hybrid_graphics>`_ is a complex hardware and software solution to increase the laptop battery autonomy: a fast GPU is turned on an off automatically on demand, whereas a slow GPU is used by default.

+If it is designed and implemented carefully, users should not notice that a laptop has two graphical devices.

 Sadly, the Linux implementation is not perfect yet.
 Recent bugs motivated me to write down an article about it.

 Hybrid graphics
 ===============